amigocloud/python-amigocloud/README.rst

 The websocket connection is started when the AmigoCloud object is instantiated, and it is closed when the object is destroyed.

+Make sure to read `our help page about our websocket events <http://help.amigocloud.com/hc/en-us/articles/204246154>`__ before continue reading.

-To start listening to websocket events related to your user do (you must be logged in to start listening to your events):
+To start listening to websocket events related to your user (multicast events), do (you must be logged in to start listening to your events):

 .. code:: python